 Cycling - The East and West River roads that split the Farmington River between Pleasant Valley Center and Riverton make for a great loop.
 The length is approximately 9 miles.
 There are a couple small hills, but the route is fairly flat all the way around.
 Since both roads parallel the river for almost the entire 9 miles, it is extremely scenic.

-Mountain Biking - Yes, there is some mountain biking on the lands surrounding the Farmington River as well.
-Mountain Bikers are supposed to be allowed on the snowmobile trails in People's Forest (but not on any of the other hiking trails there).
+Mountain Biking - Yes, there is mountain biking on the lands near the Farmington River as well.
+Mountain bikes are allowed on the snowmobile trails in People's Forest (but not on any of the other blazed hiking trails there).
 However these trails are often muddy for much of the season and fairly difficult to bike on because of the terrain and rocks.
-A better option for mountain bikers is to venture in Nepaug State forest, the tip of which borders the Farmington along Satan's Kingdom.
-Although there is a way in from this side, a better option is to enter from Rte.
-202. Nepaug forest has some great dirt roads, lots of short singletrack connecting the dirt roads, and even some serious ramps and jumps for hardcore aerial tricks.
+A better option for mountain bikers is to venture to Nepaug State forest, the tip of which borders the Farmington along Satan's Kingdom.
+Nepaug forest has everything from dirt roads for beginners, to great singletrack, and even ramps, jumps and drops.
+Please note some of the riding here is very advanced and should be only attempted by expert riders.
 Find more information about mountain biking in Nepaug Forest from bikerag.com.

 Hiking - There are several areas to go for hikes and walks around the river.
 American Legion and People's State Forest are probably the most popular and contain a wide variety of hikes, some with great views over the surrounding river valley.
 View a map of the trails.
 The above mentioned Nepaug State forest is not only for mountain biking, but contains some good hiking as well.
 Lastly, the Greenwoods area of the Farmington River (turn off Rte 44 onto 181 and enter your first dirt road on right) has some paths next to the river that are popular spots for birders.